-Lemon zest and cardamom give these Blueberry Muffins their amazing flavor and aroma.
-Oat and millet flours produce a muffin that is hearty and filling, and dates and applesauce lend sweetness and moistness without the use of sugar and oil.
+Lemon zest and ground cardamom give these muffins a dreamy flavor and aroma.
+Oat and millet flours produce a muffin that is hearty and filling while dates and applesauce lend sweetness and moistness without refined sugar and oil.

 - 2 teaspoons baking powder

 - ½ teaspoon ground cardamom (or see Notes)

 - 1 cup fresh or unthawed frozen blueberries (to go into batter)